 At the end of the day, the proof is in the pudding.
 The great majority of patients who we accept for care will report that within several weeks of starting treatment their primary complaint is responding, they are sleeping better, their mood is better and they have more energy.
 More often than not, they are able to gradually decrease the various medications they are on.

-If this approach resonates with how you would like to be treated, then contact us for a consultation.
+If this approach from a nutritional medicine doctor resonates with how you would like to be treated, then contact us for a consultation.

 Yours in Health